danilopezmella/pestd3code/README.md

-# Pest4All
+# PestD3code

-Welcome to **Pest4All**, a VS Code extension designed to enhance the readability and usability of PEST control files for MODFLOW.
+Welcome to **PestD3code**, a VS Code extension designed to enhance the readability and usability of PEST control files for MODFLOW.
 This extension helps users by adding structured decorators and hover support for better interpretation and editing of .pst and .pest files.

 ## Features

+### 🎨 Visual Enhancements

 - **Hover Tooltips:**
   - Provides detailed descriptions of PEST control variables with Markdown-formatted tooltips.
   - Includes variable descriptions, types, allowed values, and whether the variable is mandatory.

-- **Support for .pst and .pest Files:**
+  - Specific colors for sections, floats, strings, and integers for easy visualization.
-  - Automatically activates when .pst or .pest files are detected in the workspace.
-  - Associates these file types with PEST control variables for enhanced development workflows.

 - **Collapsible Sections:**
   - Users can now collapse or expand sections of the PEST control file for easier navigation and organization.

-- **Quick Access to PEST Manual:**
-  - A quick link to the PEST manual is now included in the first line of the file, opening the manual in a parallel window for easy reference.
+- **Outline Panel Integration:**
+  - Navigate through the file effortlessly using the Outline panel with icons for each section.

+### 📂 File Interaction

 - **Clickable File Paths:**
   - File paths in the **Model Input/Output** and **Model Command Line** sections are now clickable.
   - Clicking a file path opens the file in the system's default editor (if the file exists).
   - If the file does not exist, the extension notifies the user to help identify missing or incorrect paths.

+### 📖 Quick Access to PEST Manual

+- A quick link to the PEST manual is now included in the first line of the file, opening the manual in a parallel window for easy reference.

+### 📝 Section Descriptions

 - **Parameter Group Descriptions:**
   - Provides hover descriptions for the **Parameter Groups** section, explaining group-specific settings and options.

-- **Future Plans:** *(Not Yet Implemented)*
+- **Parameter Data, Observation Group, and Observation Data Values:**
+  - Brief explanations of values in each section.
-  - **Hover other sections:** Hover over the rest of the PCF.
+  - Hover over each section of these parameters for the code value.

+### 🧩 Pest++ Instructions

+- **Hover Tooltips for Pest++ Attributes:**
+  - Hover over Pest++ attributes to see code for each variable and description.

 ## Requirements